bmnw/weekend-jquery-server-calculator/INSTRUCTIONS.md

 Create a user interface where the user can input two values (2 input elements) and the select type of mathematical operation.
 When the submit (`=` button) is clicked, capture this input, bundle it up in an object, and send this object to the server via a POST.
 There should also be a 'C' button that will clear the user input fields.

--[] click handler for clear button to clear input fields -[] need a function to identify which of the math operator buttons was last clicked, then use that the value of operator property in the newEquation object being posted to the server
+-[x] click handler for clear button to clear input fields -[] need a function to identify which of the math operator buttons was last clicked, then use that the value of operator property in the newEquation object being posted to the server
 -[] click handler for the equals button
 -[] equals button function needs to create a newEquation object that will be posted to the server with the properties: number-one, operator, number-two.